pachterlab/bam2tcc/README.md

 anywhere on the genome.
 Currently outputs a bad header.

 ## File formats
-This section will only describe the ec, tsv, and cell files.
-For information on the [GTF](https://uswest.ensembl.org/info/website/upload/gff.html) and [SAM/BAM](https://samtools.github.io/hts-specs/SAMv1.pdf) file formats, follow the you should look at their documentation.
+This section will only describe the ec, tsv, and cell files and add some restrictions to SAM/BAM formatting.
+For more information on the [GTF](https://uswest.ensembl.org/info/website/upload/gff.html) and [SAM/BAM](https://samtools.github.io/hts-specs/SAMv1.pdf) file formats, you should look at their documentation.

-## .ec files
+### .ec files
 This file contains two tab-separated columns.
 The first column is the zero-indexed row number (the line number).
 The second contains the equivalence class.
 From [the paper on kallisto](https://www.nature.com/articles/nbt.3519):